tg-x/certpatrol/README.txt

 in the middle attack.
 Still, this is a very paranoid thing to expect to happen, so only use this if you think you are sufficiently paranoid.

+== VERSION 0.6 ==

+This version has been improved to show and store the complete information about certificates, which makes it a lot more useful when a certificate is updated: You can now decide for yourself if expiry was due, if a change of issuer is acceptable, or if a phone call to the affected company is appropriate to get a voice confirmation of such a new certificate.
+We have tentatively added support for Thunderbird, Songbird, SeaMonkey, Mozilla and Fennec.
+Concerning Firefox, this version is a release candidate for Certificate Patrol 1.0 as this version implements all we expect from a 1.0.

 ======/--------
 TODO / WISHLIST
 ====/----------